istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Added** stricter validation of CSRs when Istio is functioning as the RA and is configured with an external CA for workload certificate signing.
   ([Issue #51966](https://github.com/istio/istio/issues/51966))

 - **Improved** the ability to use SPIRE for SDS by allowing a custom server socket filename.
-Previosuly, our SPIRE docs forced the SPIRE SDS server be configured to use the Istio-default SDS socket name.
-This release introduces `WORKLOAD_IDENTITY_SOCKET_FILE` as an agent env var.
+Previously, SPIRE docs forced the SPIRE SDS server be configured to use the Istio-default SDS socket name.
+This release introduces `WORKLOAD_IDENTITY_SOCKET_FILE` as an agent environment variable.
 If set to a non-default value, the agent will expect to find a non-Istio SDS server socket at the hard-coded path: `WorkloadIdentityPath/WORKLOAD_IDENTITY_SOCKET_FILE` and will throw an error if no healthy socket was found.
 Otherwise, it will listen to it.
 If this is unset, the agent will start and Istio default SDS server instance with a hard-coded path and hard-coded socket file of: `WorkloadIdentityPath/DefaultWorkloadIdentitySocketFile` and listen to it.
-This removes/replaces the agent env var `USE_EXTERNAL_WORKLOAD_SDS` (added in #45941)([Issue #48845](https://github.com/istio/istio/issues/48845))
+This removes/replaces the agent environment variable `USE_EXTERNAL_WORKLOAD_SDS` (added in #45941)([Issue #48845](https://github.com/istio/istio/issues/48845))

 ## Telemetry